zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 The goal is to construct a lossless mapping.
 In other words, the target objects preserve both data and behavior of the source objects.

-A target object constructed by binding it directly to its source objects allow tracking its origins, which is as desirable property in the case when the target object becomes a source in another mapping.
+A target object constructed by binding it directly to its source objects allows tracking its origins, which is as desirable property in the case when the target object becomes a source in another mapping.
 Such a secondary mapping may exploit the information about the origin of the source (then-target) object to perform a finer-grained binding.